fgiorgetti/go-playground/bashcompembed/README.md

 ## The sample application

-A sample application is produced here, named `bashcomp`.
+A sample application is produced here, named `bashcompembed`.

+This is just an update to the previous `bashcomp` sample, that uses `go:embed` available as of `go 1.16`.

-It demonstrates an approach to integrate bash completion with a Go application using Cobra.
+It also demonstrates an approach to integrate bash completion with a Go application using Cobra.

 In this example, the complete function is defined in a separate shell script file named `bash_completion.sh`.

-The contents from `bash_completion.sh` will be bound to the `BashCompletionEncoded` variable at build time, allowing you to write your complete function more easily.
+The contents from `bash_completion.sh` will be bound to the `BashCompletionFunction` variable at build time, allowing you to write your complete function more easily.